maxim2525/ubuntu_ios_calendar_icon/README.md

 there are multiple options on how to display the day name:

--display full day name
+- display full day name
--display short day name (2 letters)
+- display short day name (2 letters)
--display short day name (3 letters)
+- display short day name (3 letters)
--display month name (e.g., September)
+- display month name (e.g., September)
--display three letters of the month (e.g., Sep)
+- display three letters of the month (e.g., Sep)

 open ios_calendar_icon.sh with an editor and comment out the DAY_NAME line underneath the according comment for the option